R-Dhanush/PRODIGY_WD_01/README.md

 __Side Navigation Menu:__ A collapsible side navigation menu for mobile view.

+__Progress Bar:__ A scroll-based progress bar that indicates the user's position on the page.

 __Responsive Design:__ Optimized for different screen sizes, including mobile and desktop.

 __Section Highlights:__ Detailed sections for home, collection, trends, and contact information.